DadeOrsu/dm_project24_group_6/README.md

         - `ripper_classification.ipynb`: notebook containing the RIPPER classification of the data
         - `boosting.ipynb`: notebook containing the boosting classification of the data
         - `preprocessing.py`: utility functions for the preprocessing of the data
-        - `utils.py`: utility functions for the prediction task
    - `task5_xai`: folder of files for the fifth task of the project
         - `bagging_explanation.ipynb`: notebook containing the explanation of the bagging classification
         - `preprocessing.py`: utility functions for the preprocessing of the data
         - `transformations.py`: utility functions for the normalization task
         - `xgbc_explanation.ipynb`: notebook containing the explanation of the XGBoost classification

-The repository will be updated as the project progresses.
 # Resources

 [Download Dataset](http://didawiki.cli.di.unipi.it/lib/exe/fetch.php/magistraleinformatica/dmi/dataset.tar)